NFT Holdings Reconciliation: Reconciling Things That Aren't Fungible (2026)

 NFT Holdings Reconciliation: Reconciling Things That Aren't Fungible

-Reconciling a fungible token asks one question: does the recorded quantity tie to the chain?
-NFTs break that model — each is a distinct item, so reconciliation is an inventory existence-and-ownership check per token, not a balance.
-This guide is the discipline for NFT holdings, distinct from token reconciliation, hedged, as a controls and auditor question.
+This spoke takes the reconciliation pillar into a place where its core question changes shape.
+Reconciling a fungible token asks one thing: does the recorded quantity tie to the chain?
+NFTs break that model, because each is a distinct item, so reconciliation becomes a per-token inventory existence-and-ownership check rather than a balance.
+The focus here is the identifier-level discipline NFT holdings need, distinct from token reconciliation.
+Because the sufficiency and the related valuation are controls and auditor questions, this stays hedged.

-- Unit of reconciliation = the specific NFT by contract + token ID at the wallet, vs on-chain state — not an aggregate count ("the right 12, not just 12").
+- The unit of reconciliation is the specific NFT identified by contract plus token ID at the wallet, checked against on-chain state, not an aggregate count (the right 12, not just 12).

-- Reconciliation ≠ valuation — existence/ownership is separate from the (often hard) NFT valuation judgement; both must hold.
+- Reconciliation is not valuation: existence and ownership are separate from the often difficult NFT valuation judgement, and both must hold.

-- Transfers/sales/burns must be detected per token — a missed single-NFT transfer is not absorbed into a balance.
+- Transfers, sales, and burns must be detected per token, because a missed single-NFT transfer is not absorbed into a balance.

-- Entity controls; sufficiency/valuation are the auditor's.
+- These are the entity's controls; sufficiency and valuation are the auditor's.
 Not accounting advice.

 Why not like fungible tokens

 Fungible-token reconciliation is a quantity-and-value check: does the recorded quantity tie to the chain.
-NFTs are non-fungible — each token is a distinct item with its own identifier — so reconciliation is closer to an inventory check: does the entity still hold each specific NFT it records (at the specific contract and token ID), and does it not hold NFTs it failed to record.
-Per-item existence and ownership, not a single balance (cf. auditing existence & ownership).
+NFTs are non-fungible, each token a distinct item with its own identifier, so reconciliation is closer to an inventory check.
+Does the entity still hold each specific NFT it records, at the specific contract and token ID, and does it not hold NFTs it failed to record?
+This is per-item existence and ownership, not a single balance (compare auditing existence and ownership).

 The unit of reconciliation

-Generally the specific NFT identified by contract address + token ID at the holding wallet, reconciled against on-chain state, not an aggregate count.
+Generally it is the specific NFT identified by contract address plus token ID at the holding wallet, reconciled against on-chain state, not an aggregate count.
 An aggregate "we hold 12 NFTs" that ties by number can still be wrong if it is the wrong 12.
-Reconciliation operates at the individual-token level — which is why a complete, identifier-level register of NFT holdings is the basis (see NFT cost basis & disposal tracking).
+Reconciliation operates at the individual-token level, which is why a complete, identifier-level register of NFT holdings is the basis (see NFT cost basis and disposal tracking).

 Reconciliation vs valuation

-Separate questions.
-Reconciliation establishes existence and ownership of each specific NFT; valuation (often hard for thin/illiquid NFT markets) is a distinct accounting judgement.
-A reconciled NFT inventory does not imply correct carrying value, and a valuation cannot be relied on if the underlying holdings are not reconciled.
-Both must hold; valuation remains an auditor judgement.
+These are separate questions.
+Reconciliation establishes existence and ownership of each specific NFT; valuation, often hard for thin or illiquid NFT markets, is a distinct accounting judgement.
+A reconciled NFT inventory does not imply a correct carrying value, and a valuation cannot be relied on if the underlying holdings are not reconciled.
+Both must hold, and valuation remains an auditor judgement.

 Transfers and burns

-An NFT can be transferred out, sold, or burned — reconciliation must detect the specific token is no longer held and that the disposal/burn is recorded, and conversely that received NFTs are recorded.
-Because each is unique, a missed transfer of one NFT is not absorbed into a balance — it is a specific item, there or not — making per-item completeness important.
+An NFT can be transferred out, sold, or burned, so reconciliation must detect that the specific token is no longer held and that the disposal or burn is recorded, and conversely that received NFTs are recorded.
+Because each is unique, a missed transfer of one NFT is not absorbed into a balance the way a fungible amount might be.
+It is a specific item, present or not, which makes per-item completeness important.

 Practical guidance

-- Reconcile per token (contract + token ID + wallet) — not an aggregate count.
+- Reconcile per token (contract plus token ID plus wallet), not an aggregate count.

 - Maintain an identifier-level register of all NFT holdings.

-- Detect transfers/sales/burns per token — no balance absorbs a miss.
+- Detect transfers, sales, and burns per token, because no balance absorbs a miss.

 - Run the standard break workflow at a defined cadence.

-- Sufficiency and valuation are the auditor's — entity-/framework-specific; not accounting advice.
+- Sufficiency and valuation are the auditor's, being entity- and framework-specific.
+Not accounting advice.

-Cryptio and Bitwave can hold an identifier-level NFT register and reconcile each token against on-chain state including transfers/burns.
-The tool reconciles per token; the sufficiency and the valuation/classification are auditor judgements.
+Tools such as Cryptio and Bitwave can hold an identifier-level NFT register and reconcile each token against on-chain state, including transfers and burns.
+The tool reconciles per token; the sufficiency and the valuation or classification remain auditor judgements.
+Worth confirming:

-Wag3s Ledger maintains an identifier-level NFT register (contract + token ID + wallet), reconciles each against on-chain state with acquisitions/transfers/sales/burns and a break workflow on an audit trail — while the sufficiency and NFT valuation/classification stay auditor-confirmed.
+Wag3s Ledger maintains an identifier-level NFT register (contract plus token ID plus wallet), and reconciles each against on-chain state with acquisitions, transfers, sales, and burns captured under a break workflow on an audit trail.
+The sufficiency and the NFT valuation or classification stay auditor-confirmed; Ledger establishes existence and ownership to support those judgements rather than make them.
 See the Ledger product page.

 Further reading